plsuwu/plsuwu/src/docs/writeups/bleed_the_stack.md

 ### Modern computers and binary security

-Most modern compilers and CPUs will compile security settings into a binary - e.g, relocation read-only (`RELRO`), never-execute (`NX`) bits, address space layout randomization (`ASLR`), stack canaries, position-independent executable (`PIE`) - into ELF binaries as a way to 'harden' them, with the general goal of making common/simple vulnerabilities harder to exploit.
-This would likely have been **specifically** disabled by this challenge's creator given its goal.
+Most modern compilers and CPUs will compile security settings into a binary - e.g, Relocation Read-Only (`RELRO`), No-Execute (`NX`) bits, Address Space Layout Randomization (`ASLR`), stack canaries, Position-Independent Executable (`PIE`) - into ELF binaries as a way to 'harden' them, with the general goal of making common/simple vulnerabilities harder to exploit.
+Automatic protections like these were likely **specifically** disabled by this challenge's creator given its goal.

 For example, here we compile and run the example `C` program with a basic `gcc` command.
 This means it compiles with default settings, and not only are we notified of the potential danger around the `gets()` function, but a range of protections are compiled into our binary by default (see the `pwn checksec` output).
 As an example, note that we trigger the compiler's stack canary when we try to exploit this program using format specifiers in a similar way, causing it to send a `SIGIOT` signal to the process,